| 开发者 | mehdiraized |

 Yes.
 The size-disable settings prevent selected image sizes from being generated for future uploads only.
 Existing thumbnails are not removed unless you explicitly preview and move them to Trash.

 Yes.
-Use the Regenerate Missing Sizes section to rebuild missing image sizes in batches.
+Use the Regenerate Missing Sizes section to rebuild missing image sizes in batches, switch to a full rebuild mode when needed, or use Media Library bulk actions for selected images.

 Yes.
 Analysis, cleanup, and regeneration are processed in batches with visible progress to reduce timeout problems on larger WordPress sites.

 Yes.
-You can create a zip backup for all uploads or for a selected year/month folder.
+You can create a zip backup for all uploads or for a selected year/month folder, and cleanup can also create a zip backup of the exact matching thumbnails before they are moved to plugin Trash.

 Yes.
 Each cleanup run creates its own Trash batch, so you can restore a specific batch independently.